awsdocs/amazon-lexv2-developer-guide/doc_source/security_iam_service-with-iam.md

 "Resource": "*"
 ```

-To see a list of Amazon Lex resource types and their ARNs, see [Resources defined by Amazon Lex](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonlexv2.html#awskeymanagementservice-resources-for-iam-policies) in the *Service Authorization Reference*\.
-To learn with which actions you can specify the ARN of each resource, see [Actions defined by Amazon Lex](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonlexv2.html#awskeymanagementservice-actions-as-permissions)\.
+To see a list of Amazon Lex V2 resource types and their ARNs, see [Resources defined by Amazon Lex V2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonlexv2.html#awskeymanagementservice-resources-for-iam-policies) in the *Service Authorization Reference*\.
+To learn with which actions you can specify the ARN of each resource, see [Actions defined by Amazon Lex V2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonlexv2.html#awskeymanagementservice-actions-as-permissions)\.

-To view examples of Amazon Lex identity\-based policies, see [Identity\-based policy examples for Amazon Lex](security_iam_id-based-policy-examples.md)\.
+To view examples of Amazon Lex V2 identity\-based policies, see [Identity\-based policy examples for Amazon Lex V2](security_iam_id-based-policy-examples.md)\.

-## Policy condition keys for Amazon Lex<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>
+## Policy condition keys for Amazon Lex V2<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>

 |  |  |